c2m2/Neuro-VISOR/README.md

 Inquiries about the project can be made to <seibold@temple.edu>.

-Performance issues and code-related questions can be sent to <craig.fox@temple.edu>.
+Performance issues and code-related questions can be sent to <rchinomona@temple.edu>.
+We also encourage use of GitHub Issues.

 # Use Guide